Nanky’s ‘Confusion’ is in the spotlight after Medikal verse on it sparks fire

 Nanky's song "Confusion" which featured Medikal has seen a resurgence in popularity online.

-Medikal has found a wave of support from fellow Ghanaian musicians and fans in the wake of his recent social media posts hinting at challenging times.
+Medikal has received lots of encouragement from fellow musicians and fans after his recent tough times.

-Fans have flooded his channels with messages urging him to “stay strong” and “take it easy.”
+Fans have flooded his social media with messages telling him to “stay strong” and “take it easy” with the challenge he finds himself in.

-Adding to these sentiments, Nanky‘s song “Confusion” which featured Medikal has seen a resurgence in popularity online.
+In the midst of this, Nanky‘s song “Confusion,” featuring Medikal, has become more popular online with one particular verse taking the shine.

-Listeners are connecting with Medikal’s verse, finding his lyrics relatable to his current situation.
+People are drawing the lines from Medikal’s verse in the song to his present situation because they feel like he’s talking about what he’s going through.

-Nanky himself reached out to Medikal on Instagram, offering words of encouragement and urging him to stay strong.
+Nanky himself sent a message to Medikal on Instagram, telling him to keep his head up and stay strong.

-Meanwhile, Nanky is riding high on the success of his recently released Afrobeat jam titled “Duro,” dedicated to celebrating the beauty of women in all its forms.
+Meanwhile, Nanky is enjoying the success of his new song “Duro,” which celebrates women in all their beauty.

 Watch Duro by Nanky